graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 When an input object is defined with differing fields across source schemas, it can lead to issues in query execution.
 A field expected in one source schema might be absent in another, leading to undefined behavior.
-This rule prevents such inconsistencies by enforcing that all instances of the same named input object across subgraphs have a matching set of field names.
+This rule prevents such inconsistencies by enforcing that all instances of the same named input object across source schemas have a matching set of field names.

 In this example, both subgraphs define `Input1` with the same field `field1`, satisfying the rule: